NorwegianVeterinaryInstitute/Bifrost/conf/third_party_software.md

 There are currently three tracks:

-* Track One: MultiQC on input reads
+* Track One: FastQC on input reads
 * Track Two: Ariba MLST, virulence and AMR analysis
 * Track Three: Trimming with trimmomatic followed by assembly with SPAdes.
 Trimming results are evaluated with MultiQC, and